Heidar-An/NeuralNetwork/README.md

 ebiten, ebitengine - v2.4.4 <br />

 ## Future Plans/Improvements
-I plan to add some optimisers, to make it faster <br />
+I plan to add some optimisers, to make it faster such as <br />
 Furthermore, I plan on augmenting it to make it a convolutional neural network.
 However, I might redo the project in Rust instead for that. <br />